The Chief Executive Officer of News is Exercising Options

-Yesterday it was reported that the Chief Executive Officer of News (NWSA), Robert J Thomson, exercised options to sell 254,273 NWSA shares for a total transaction value of $3.9M.
+On August 18 it was reported that the Chief Executive Officer of News (NWSA), Robert J Thomson, exercised options to sell 223,504 NWSA shares for a total transaction value of $3.43M.

 In addition to Robert J Thomson, 4 other NWSA executives reported Sell trades in the last month.
 Following Robert J Thomson’s last NWSA Sell transaction on August 15, 2019, the stock climbed by 1.8%.